Benex254/FastAnime/README.md

 ### Installing the bleeding edge version

-To install the latest build which are created on every push by Github actions, download the [fastanime_debug_build](https://github.com/Benex254/FastAnime/actions) of your choosing from the Github actions page.
+To install the latest build which are created on every push by GitHub actions, download the [fastanime_debug_build](https://github.com/Benex254/FastAnime/actions) of your choosing from the GitHub actions page.
 Then:

 ```bash